GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

 Incentives
 ----------

-Most blockchain based digital currencies reward first adopters: New money is easier to create in the beginning.
+Most blockchain-based digital currencies reward first adopters: New money is easier to create in the beginning.
 Therefore people want to join early, in the hope of becoming rich when late users join the network.